This topic describes the CSE UI for working with Insights.

 - Timeline controls.
 The arrows on the far left and right sides allow you to toggle between each Signal to show the details on each.
 You can also click a specific Signal on the timeline to jump to those details.

-- Anomalies—Signals that were triggered by Threshold or Aggregation rules.
+- Anomalies—Signals that were triggered by User and Entity Behavior Analytics (UEBA) rules.

 - File Analysis—Signals that were triggered by Yara file analysis rules.